 It is important to ensure you have the right paper loaded.
 Thermal paper is always single ply.
 If you have 2 or 3 ply paper in your thermal printer, this paper is for an impact printer.
 This paper lacks the special heat sensitive coating and your thermal printer cannot burn numbers and characters onto this kind of paper.

 Chapter 2.
 Check the Size

-Thermal paper is 3 1/8″ wide.
-Impact paper is 3″ wide.
+Thermal paper is 3 1/8″ wide (roll length of 225′).
+Impact paper is 3″ wide (roll length of 100′).
 We can see this illustrated above by overlaying the more narrow impact paper over the wider thermal paper.
 In the example above, we’re overlaying 2 ply impact paper.
 This might typically be used to print kitchen tickets and with one of the duplicates used for expediting purposes.
 However, you may have purchased rolls of single ply thermal and single ply impact printer paper.

 How do you know which is which?
 Again, simply compare the width of the rolls.
 The wider roll is for the thermal printer.
 The narrower roll is for the impact printer.

 Chapter 3.
 If You Have Only One Type of Roll Left

 If you don’t have different rolls of paper to compare widths and the rolls are all single ply, measure the roll width.
 If it’s over 3″ wide, it’s thermal paper and the correct paper for your thermal printer.
 If you do not have a ruler on hand, place the roll in the printer.
 Since the impact paper is a bit more narrow than the thermal paper, it will fit.
 The reverse is, of course, not true.
 You can’t fit thermal paper into an impact printer.